 People with disabilities deserve to decide where they live, who they love, who their friends are, and what kind of life they want.
-Senate Bill 1010 and House Bill 681 will let people with disabilities choose, and keeps loved ones involved.
+A Supported Decision-Making Law will let people with disabilities choose, and keeps loved ones involved.

 Protecting the Right to Decide.